Paperspace/tf-dockerfile/README.md

 ```

 You can also view a sample [public job](https://www.paperspace.com/console/jobs/jxnt5klyimt0b) and even clone it in your account.
 Cloning will run the same CLI command included above.

+### Additional job options
+See [the docs](https://docs.paperspace.com/gradient/jobs/create-a-job#new-run-jobs-from-dockerfiles) for more options including pushing the built image to your own image repository.